 Specific objectives to be achieved through the implementation of the project are:

-The project area is located in the Central Basin of Biebrza Valley.
+The project area is located in the Middle Basin of Biebrza Valley.
 Biebrza Valley is included in the Natura 2000 network as part of Special Protection Area (PLB 200006 Biebrza Refuge) and Special Area of Conservation (PLH 200008 Biebrza Valley).
 The total area covered by the project is 13,452 ha.
 The size of the project area reflects the need to reduce the negative impact of changes in water conditions, thus maintaining a processes of natural wetland areas or the restoration of degraded habitats.

 Over the past 150 years, local hydrographic relationships have significantly changed.
 The hydrographic network has been largely transformed as a result of nineteenth century canal digging and extensive drainage works in the twentieth century.
 Two large canals (Woźnawiejski and Rudzki) and some smaller (eg. Łęg and Kapicki) were created.